amranidev/ajaxis/README.md

     }

 ```
-we just define target action by $api . and we call MtCreateFormModal to generate Form with input that we put in array (name,type,value,key)
+we just define target action by $api . and we call **MtCreateFormModal** to generate Form with inputs that we put in array (name,type,value,key)
-then we need to return our form to the frontend by using **Request::ajax()** to pull it into our modal.
+then we need to return our form to the frontend using **Request::ajax()** to pull it into our modal.

-if you're using bootstrap all you gonna use is just add **Bt**.
+if you're using bootstrap all you gonna use is add **Bt**.

 example.